-To simplify cartridge insertion, place the magazine on its back and facing you.
+To simplify cartridge insertion, place the magazine on a flat surface with the slots facing you (Figure 2-3).
 Each slot is numbered-to ensure that you are inserting the cartridge correctly in the front of the magazine.
 Usually, cartridges are inserted into consecutive slots.